Sergey-Stepin/masula.job-drone/drone/README.md

 gradlew.bat test

 ### Start
-After the building, start the service using command:
+After finishing the building, start the service using command:

 - For Linux:
 ./gradlew bootRun